 Q: Loriann, you’re always one to bravely forge ahead.
 The HBR article on great CEO leadership discusses viewing setbacks as opportunities.
 Earlier today, you mentioned the phrase “engaging adaptively.”
 Please comment further, and give us your take on how engaging adaptively allows us to leverage setbacks.

 A: Setbacks are opportunities to reflect.
 You always want to move forward, but I think for us, knowing where you’ve been is the key to knowing where you’re going.
-The setbacks, they’re telling you where you’ve been, maybe not always so positively.
+The setbacks, they’re telling you where you’ve been, maybe not always so positive.
 But, when you’re doing great and then you have a major setback, it causes a regrouping, maybe a study of the numbers, a discussion with multiple groups of team members in the organization to learn something that maybe you’ve lost sight of, or a new trend that you’ve missed, to help you basically build your plan and move forward.

 Without those setbacks, sometimes we get a little falsely arrogant, thinking “Gee, we’re doing great, isn’t this great?”
 I don’t think anybody intends to behave that way, but it’s just what happens to us, naturally.
 Taking stock of our setbacks keeps us grounded in our roots, using the foundation to then move us forward.
 They’re useful tools for reflection and progression.